neilbrown/edlib/README.md

 “pane” tree, but this is not a requirement.

 A display is also expected to call “Keystroke” and “Mouse-event” commands in response to appropriate events.
-There will propagate towards the root and normally hit an input-management pane which will find the appropriate target leaf, will convert to a full event, e.g. adding a repeat count or indication of a prefix key, and will
+These will propagate towards the root and normally hit an input-management pane which will find the appropriate target leaf, will convert to a full event, e.g. adding a repeat count or indication of a prefix key, and will